jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 To compare the effect on genotyping when using a super-reference rather than a single representative genome, we also need a single genome to compare to.
-Furthermore, as we wish to run phylogenies of the outcome - we want to find taxa which are both prevelant across all host genera, as well as displaying sufficient coverage for genotyping.
+Furthermore, as we wish to run phylogenies of the outcome - we want to find taxa which are both prevalent across all host genera, as well as displaying sufficient coverage for genotyping.

 For this we can calculate a variety of metrics, and select the best fitting